RobertTalbert/discretecs/activities/module7/bc-video3-script.md

 We can make up a similar recurrence relation for B,4,3 and B,4,2.

-B43 is the set of 4-bit strings with weight 3 --
+B43 is the set of 4-bit strings with weight 3.
+Just as with B5,3, every such bit string is

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzM3MTQzMzAyLC04MTQ0NTE1NzhdfQ==
+eyJoaXN0b3J5IjpbLTYxMDA2NzY0LDMzNzE0MzMwMiwtODE0ND
+UxNTc4XX0=
 -->